reecejf2/reecejf2.github.io/README.md

 # Reece Farrell
-I am a second year student at the University of Illinois Urbana-Champaign, pursuing a Bachelor of Science in Statistics with a Minor in Computer Science.
+I am a second year student at the University of Illinois Urbana-Champaign, pursuing a Bachelor of Science in Statistics and Computer Science.

 Email: reecejf2@illinois.edu